guardian/subscriptions-frontend/README.md

 # Subscriptions frontend

 ## General Setup

 1. Go to project root
-2. Run `./setup.sh` to install project-specific client-side dependencies.
+1. Run `./setup.sh` to install project-specific client-side dependencies.
-3. Add the following to your `/etc/hosts`
+1. Add the following to your hosts file in `/etc/hosts`

    ```
    127.0.0.1   sub.thegulocal.com
    ```

-4. Run `./nginx/setup.sh`
+1. Run `./nginx/setup.sh`
-5. Setup AWS credentials (we use the gu-membership account)
+1. Setup AWS credentials (we use the gu-membership account).
 Ask your teammate to create an account for you and securely send you the access key.
 For security, you must enable [MFA](http://aws.amazon.com/iam/details/mfa/).

    In `~/.aws/credentials` add the following: